zed-industries/zed/docs/src/vim.md

 Zed includes a Vim emulation layer known as "vim mode".
 On this page, you will learn how to turn Zed's vim mode on or off, what tools and commands Zed provides to help you navigate and edit your code, and generally how to make the most of vim mode in Zed.

 > **Note**: This page focuses on exploring the features offered by vim mode in Zed.
-If you're looking to configure vim mode instead, head to the page [Configuring Vim Mode](vim-configuration.md).
+If you're looking to configure vim mode instead, [visit the Configuring Vim Mode page](vim-configuration.md).

 ## Zed's vim mode design